-21. Insulate you central heating and cooling ducts
+21. Insulate your central heating and cooling ducts.

 Speaking of insulation, you should climb up into your attic and make sure that the insulation up there is in good shape.
 If you have a room that you have a hard time keeping the temperature controlled in, chances are it’s got a leak somewhere.

 Electric companies struggle to produce enough power to keep everything running during the peak of the day.
 So they often charge different rates for power at different times of the day.
-From 12pm to 6pm you should power down.
-Then do your energy hungry task like washing and drying at night.
+From 12pm to 6pm, you should power down.
+Then do your energy-hungry tasks like washing and drying at night.